 Read our NordVPN review

 A unique feature of IPVanish is that they provide Kodi support.
-With a monthly price of $7.50 and a yearly price of $58.49, IPVanish is one of the most affordable VPNs on the market.
-They accept Bitcoin and other cryptocurrencies.
-They do provide a comprehensive refund policy, but only offer a 7-day trial period, rather than the standard 30-day trial period.
-IPVanish allows up to five simultaneous connections.
-They provide a connection kill switch feature, which is very important for anonymity.
-They give users a range of connection options with servers in over 60 countries.
+Starting at $6.49/month, IPVanish is one of the most affordable VPNs on the market.
+They do provide a comprehensive refund policy, but only offer a 7-day money-back period, rather than the industry-standard 30 days.

 Read our IPVanish VPN review